j-vitordev/j-vitordev/readme.md

 # Hello <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">

-### 👨‍🎓 I am a student of the Systems Analysis and Development course, currently in my fourth semester.
+### 👨‍🎓 I am a student of the Systems Analysis and Development course, currently in my fifth semester.
 My studies focus on Java, Spring, PostgreSQL, and Git.
 I am dedicated and determined to continually seek new learning opportunities and improve my skills.

 <br/>